jancbeck/My-Wordpress-Boilerplate-Theme/README.md

-# This is My WordPress Boilerplate
+# This is My WordPress Boilerplate Theme
 There are many of it but this one is mine.

 ## Installation